 Regional parks are terrestrial areas managed to preserve and restore valuable ecosystems and customary heritage while encouraging a range of sustainable nature-based recreation activities.

 Sell can include to

-- (a) sell by wholesale or retail
+(a) sell by wholesale or retail

-- (b) supply or perform for profit
+(b) supply or perform for profit

-- (c) receive for sale
+(c) receive for sale

-- (d) have in possession for sale
+(d) have in possession for sale

-- (e) send, forward or deliver for sale
+(e) send, forward or deliver for sale

-- (f) cause or suffer or allow to be sold
+(f) cause or suffer or allow to be sold

-- (g) dispose or offer for disposal under a hire-purchase agreement.
+(g) dispose or offer for disposal under a hire-purchase agreement.

 State forests are terrestrial areas containing indigenous vegetation that are managed for purposes such as recreation and nature conservation, the protection of water catchments and the production of a sustainable harvest of timber.

 Take means

-- (a) to injure, destroy or otherwise interfere with, or cause or permit the doing of any of those things - (b) to hunt any fauna even though no fauna is actually taken - (c) an attempt to take.
+(a) to injure, destroy or otherwise interfere with, or cause or permit the doing of any of those things (b) to hunt any fauna even though no fauna is actually taken

+(c) an attempt to take.

-A total fire ban (TFB) is declared when extreme weather conditions or widespread fires are stretching fire fighting resources.
+A total fire ban (TFB) is declared when extreme weather conditions or widespread fires are stretching fire-fighting resources.
 It is declared by the Minister for Emergency Services on advice from DFES after consultation with relevant local shire councils that may be affected.
 When a TFB is declared it prohibits the lighting of any fires in open air and any other activities that may start a fire.
 The ban includes all open fires for the purpose of cooking or camping.
 It also includes incinerators, welding, grinding, soldering or gas cutting.

-Town site has the meaning given in the Land Administration Act 1997 section 26(1).
+With the state of the second state of the second - Forest produce includes trees, parts of trees, timber, sawdust, chips, firewood, charcoal, gum, kino, resin, sap, honey, - Marine parks are marine areas set aside to protect natural features and maintain beauty while enabling compatible - National parks are areas of land that have national significance for scenic, customary or biological values, and can - Nature reserves are areas of land set aside for the primary purpose of conservation.
+They are managed to maintain - Recreational land means CALM land (land managed under the CALM Act) that is, or is within 500m of, any of the - (a) a car park, including any area where signs direct vehicles to be parked or that is predominantly used for Town site has the meaning given in the Land Administration Act 1997 section 26(1).
 Tree includes a tree that is dead, provided the tree is still standing.
 Urban land means land within the metropolitan region as defined in the Planning and Development Act 2005 section 4(1), the Peel Region described in Schedule 4 to that Act or the local government district of Bunbury.

-Vehicle has the same meaning as in the Road Traffic Act 1974; which includes:

-- (a) every conveyance, not being a train, vessel or aircraft, and every object capable of being propelled or drawn, on wheels or tracks, by any means; and - (b) where the context permits, an animal being driven or ridden.

-Vessel means anything used, or capable of being used, to move people or things by water and it does not matter:

-- (a) that such a thing is ordinarily stationary; or - (b) how any such thing is moved or propelled.
+Vehicle has the same meaning as in the Road Traffic Act 1974; which includes: (a) every conveyance, not being a train, vessel or aircraft, and every object capable of being propelled or drawn, on wheels or tracks, by any means; and (b) where the context permits, an animal being driven or ridden.
+Vessel means anything used, or capable of being used, to move people or things by water and it does not matter: (a) that such a thing is ordinarily stationary; or (b) how any such thing is moved or propelled.